genice-dev/genice-core/temp_README.md

 ## How to contribute

 GenIce has been available as open source software on GitHub({{tool.genice.urls.repository}}) since 2015.
-Feedback, suggestions for improvements and enhancements, bug fixes, etc. are sincerely welcome.
+Feedback, suggestions for improvements and enhancements, bug fixes, etc., are sincerely welcome.
 Developers and test users are also welcome.
-If you have any ice that is publicly available but not included in GenIce, please let us know.
+If you have any publicly available ice that is not included in GenIce, please let us know.